Memory of our 3 Squadron Colleagues who Gave their

 Son of James and Elizabeth Agnes McIntosh, of Goodwood, South Australia.
 Date of death given as 23/1/42.

 On 22/1/42 James McIntosh was shot down in Curtiss Kittyhawk I AK736 returning from a sweep over Agedabia-Ghetafia-Bettabel-Hasseiat.
 One Kittyhawk was claimed by Leutnant Hans-Arnold Stahlschmidt of I/JG27.
 Flying Officer Eric Bradbury was also hit and forced down in AK599 near Saunna.
-He returned to the squadron on 25/1/42 with shell-shock, having been caught up in the middle of a tank battle.
+Eric returned to the Squadron on 25/1/42 with shell-shock, having been caught up in the middle of a tank battle.

-is buried at Halfaya Sollum War Cemetery, Egypt.
+Sergeant Frank Blunden REID, service number 402137, is buried at Halfaya Sollum War Cemetery, Egypt.
 Plot 17, row E, grave number 7.
+Age 26.

 Son of Donald Edwin and Cecilia Mary Reid, of Artarmon, New South Wales, Australia.